Star Wars: Galactic Starcruiser -- Welcome to Disney World's Outrageously Pricey Hotel

-You'll get the chance next Tuesday to live out your own space opera in the universe George Lucas created in 1977, as Disney's long-awaited Star Wars: Galactic Starcruiser opens to the public.
-This themed hotel is only in Florida's Disney World, where it accompanies Galaxy's Edge (aka Star Wars Land), and it's proven controversial.
+You can live out your own space opera in the universe George Lucas created in 1977, with Disney's long-awaited Star Wars: Galactic Starcruiser now open to the public.
+This themed hotel sits in Florida's Disney World, where it accompanies Galaxy's Edge (aka Star Wars Land).

-Much of the issue lies in the pricing, since it'll apparently cost at least $4,809 for a two-night stay, and online sentiment for this attraction has varied from mildly hopeful to intensely critical.
-It took a hard negative turn after Disney released a promotional video in December -- fans slammed the hotel's look, the activities and the tone of the preview.
+The hotel has generated some controversy, particularly around its price tag.
+It costs at least $4,809 for a two-night stay, and online sentiment for this attraction has varied from mildly hopeful to intensely critical.
+The criticism took a hard negative turn after Disney released a promotional video in December.
+Some fans slammed the hotel's look, the activities and the tone of the preview.
 The company deleted the video, but the damage was done, and some people said they canceled their reservations.

 It doesn't help that it's a primarily indoor attraction opening during a pandemic that forced Disney to close its parks back in 2020.
 The company has also been weathering criticism for Genie Plus, its $15 to $20 a day alternative to FastPass.